josevicenteayala/Scala/README.md

 # Scala
 Project to test Scala language.
+Training in scala fundamentals and Functionla programming with Scala.

 ## Handle exceptions